 • Clif Shots (by Clif Bar, www.ClifBar.com): First, it is important to point out that Clif Bar uses the name "Clif Shot" on several different products: in addition to energy gels, they also market a recovery beverage and an electrolyte beverage under the Clif Shot name.
 The main carbohydrate in their energy gels is organic brown rice syrup.
 Clif Shot Energy Gels come in a variety of flavors: apple pie, chocolate, double espresso, mango, mocha, razz, strawberry, and vanilla.
 The mocha flavor contains 50 mg caffeine; the double espresso contains 100 mg caffeine.

-• CytoMax Energy Gel (by CytoSport, www.CytoSport.com): Each packet contains 27 g carbohydrates, 110 kcal, sodium, potassium, and a much different spectrum of vitamins: vitamin A, vitamin C, vitamin E, and chromium.
+• CytoMax Energy Gel (by CytoSport, www.CytoSport.com): Each packet contains 27 g carbohydrates, 110 calories, sodium, potassium, vitamin A, vitamin C, vitamin E, and chromium.
 Available in orange and vanilla flavors.

 • Honey Stinger Gel (by Honey Stinger, www.HoneyStinger.com): This product is based on pure honey.
 The strawberry and "ginsting" (their name, not a typo!) flavors contain kola nut extract, which is a natural source of caffeine.
 Available in banana, chocolate, "ginsting," gold, mint, and strawberry flavors.